Fomo – what it means & what it can do

 Record all trades in a journal.

-- See the difference in results when your trades are planned;
+- See the difference in results when your trades are proactively planned;

 Learn to proactively recognize low risk setups;

-- After you enter a position, move it to break even as soon as you can.
-This helps a lot to reduce fearful emotions;
+- After you enter a trade, move your stop loss to break even as soon as you can because this can help to reduce fearful emotions;

 - Experience builds confidence which helps improve mindset;